 Not sure if your research falls into the NICHD portfolio?

-For health professionals who commit at least 2 years to conducting qualified research, the NIH may repay up to $35,000 per year of qualified student loan debt, including most undergraduate, graduate, and medical school loans.
-There are extramural LRPs in the following areas: Clinical Research; Pediatric Research; Health Disparities Research; Contraception and Infertility Research; and Clinical Research for Individuals from Disadvantaged Backgrounds.
+For health professionals who commit at least 2 years to conducting qualified research, NIH may repay up to $35,000 per year of qualified student loan debt, including most undergraduate, graduate, and medical school loans.

-NICHD offers extramural LRPs in three of the five qualifying areas: clinical research, pediatric research, and contraception and infertility research.
+NICHD offers LRPs for funded investigators in three areas: clinical research, pediatric research, and contraception and infertility research.

 Find answers to common questions about mechanisms you can use to get funding support for training and career development at your institution.
-FAQ categories include: policies, application procedures, and management of funded awards, including individual F and K mechanisms and institutional K12 and T32 grants.
-Overview FAQs provide important background information for those new to the NIH funding process, as well as information about specific program Funding Opportunity Announcements (FOAs), such as Requests for Applications (RFAs).
+FAQ categories include policies, application procedures, and management of funded awards

 Questions About Extramural Training?

-The NICHD Office of Extramural Policy (OEP) provides overall leadership and guidance on training programs for extramural students, postdoctoral fellows, and early-stage faculty.
-The OEP advises on NICHD policies and procedures affecting NICHD extramural activities, and on funding strategies, programs and initiatives, personnel, and other matters pertaining to NICHD extramural research and support.
+The NICHD Office of Extramural Policy (OEP) provides overall leadership and guidance on training programs for students, postdoctoral fellows, and early-stage faculty.
+The OEP advises on NICHD policies and procedures affecting NICHD extramural activities and on funding strategies, programs and initiatives, personnel, and other matters pertaining to NICHD support.

-For questions about extramural fellowships, career development awards, or institutional training programs, contact Dennis A. Twombly, PhD., Extramural Training Officer/Deputy Director of OEP.
+For questions about extramural fellowships, career development awards, or institutional training programs, contact Dennis A. Twombly, Ph.D., Deputy Director of OEP.